USS Ranger (CV-4): Design and development

 Nearly her entire upper deck was devoted to the hangar.
 The large height and open girders of the flight deck structure allowed for stowage of spare fuselages.
 The hangar deck was semi-open and had large roll-up metal curtain doors which could be closed in bad weather.
 The open hangar was adopted to allow the installation of two catapults on the hangar deck for the launching of observation aircraft.
 The catapults were dropped to save cost.
-Ranger also incorporated a gallery deck between the flight deck and hangar deck.

 The flight deck was a light superstructure sheathed in wood.
 Designed as a weight-saving measure, the light wood deck was found to be easily repairable.
 Three elevators were provided to move aircraft between the flight deck and hangar deck.
 Outriggers at the edge of the flight deck provided extra stowage for aircraft on deck.
 The carrier operated 76 aircraft as constructed; equal to Lexington with half the displacement.

 The carrier was one of the first U.S. Navy ships mounted with light automatic weapons to defend against dive-bombing attacks, and was initially armed with forty .50 cal machine guns.
 Complementing the machine guns were eight dual-purpose 5-inch (127 mm)/25 caliber guns controlled by two Mark 33 directors.
 The machine guns were arrayed along the gallery and the 5-inch guns arrayed with one at each corner of the gallery, two at the bow, and two on the fantail.